-With global temperatures on the rise, weather is getting increasingly difficult to predict.
+With global temperatures on the rise, the weather is getting increasingly difficult to predict.
 Between horrendous hurricane seasons to the powerful polar vortex, people everywhere are experiencing the effects of extreme weather.
 And with these wild variations in temperature and humidity comes a difficult set of hair and scalp stresses.
-We sat down with Dr. Jessica Wu, M.D., a Los Angeles based dermatologist and author of Feed You Face, to find out just what extreme weather does to your mane and how you can prevent intensive damage.
+We sat down with Dr. Jessica Wu, M.D., a Los Angeles-based dermatologist and author of Feed You Face, to find out just what extreme weather does to your hair and how you can prevent intensive damage.
 Read on for our breakdown of this climate phenomenon.

 When it comes to increased humidity, anti-frizz products are your go-to.
 These products help seal your hair and repel moisture, protecting your scalp and keeping those strands frizz-free.
 Drier weather requires a different approach.
 Dr. Wu recommends moisturizing conditioners and masks to combat the effects of low humidity.

-Air pollution presents a different problem all-together.
-“If you live in an urban area or are otherwise exposed to pollution, try to wash your hair as soon as you get home to minimize damage” Dr. Wu explains.
-She also recommends sticking to healthy diet to keep your hair and scalp strong.
+Air pollution presents a different problem altogether.
+“If you live in an urban area or are otherwise exposed to pollution, try to wash your hair as soon as you get home to minimize the damage,” Dr. Wu explains.
+She also recommends sticking to a healthy diet to keep your hair and scalp strong.

 Dr. Wu recommends high protein consumption to assist the keratin-based structure of those strands, as well as omega-3 fatty acids (found in salmon, almonds, and flaxseeds) to help lubricate the hair and scalp.